MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 This is an advanced API, and is primarily useful when individual components within your app (like an onboarding process) need to ensure that no end-user interruptions can occur during their lifetime, while continuing to allow the app to keep syncing with the CodePush server at its own pace and using whatever install modes are appropriate.
 This has the benefit of allowing the app to discover and download available updates as soon as possible, while also preventing any disruptions during key end-user experiences.

-As an alternative, you could also choose to simply use `InstallMode.ON_NEXT_RESTART` whenever calling `sync` (which will never attempt to programmatically restart the app), and then explicitly calling `restartApp` at points in your app that is "safe" to do so. `disallowRestart` provides an alternative approach to this when the code that synchronizes with the CodePush server is separate from the code/components that want to enforce a no-restart policy.
+As an alternative, you could also choose to simply use `InstallMode.ON_NEXT_RESTART` whenever calling `sync` (which will never attempt to programmatically restart the app), and then explicitly calling `restartApp` at points in your app that's "safe" to do so. `disallowRestart` provides an alternative approach to this when the code that synchronizes with the CodePush server is separate from the code/components that want to enforce a no-restart policy.

 Example Usage: